compscbio/cscb-2025/docs/index.md

 #### Grades
-- **Weekly summarization of assigned reading: 10%**
-    - Each week you will be required to read a primary research paper, review article, or book chatper.
-Don't worry, this is not as bad as it might seem.
-Submit a brief write up about it.
-We expect these to be about one paragraph in length and to demonstrate that you did, in fact, read the assigned reading.
-The best write ups will discuss one specific aspect of the paper/chapter that the student found particularly interesting.
-Other good write ups are those that challenge claims made in the paper/chapter.
-    - Individual work; no LLMs, chatbots, etc.
 - **Homeworks: 10% per homework.
 50% total**
     - Detailed expectations will be described for each HW
     - Individual work; assistance from LLMs is allowed per guidelines in the Ethics section above.